-Hello!
-I'm Dr. Nancy Gonlin.
-I have a Ph.D. in Anthropology from Penn State University and have been trained in all four fields of anthropology.
-I have taught for 25 years; 14 at BC, and also at Eastern Washington University, The University of Georgia, Kennesaw State University, and Penn State.
-My fieldwork has been primarily in Latin America, but I have first-hand knowledge of dozens of different countries through my extensive travels around the globe.
-As a Registered Professional Archaeologist, I am an expert on the pre-Hispanic Classic Maya civilization of Mexico and Central America.
-Hablo Español.
-My research focuses on households, gender and class, ritual and ideology, tropical adaptations, and cultural ecology.
-You can find some of my publications in BC's library.
+Hi!
+I'm Christine Dixon.
+I am writing my doctoral dissertation and have earned my M.A in Anthropology from the University of Colorado, Boulder, where I have been trained in all four fields of anthropology.
+I have taught a variety of anthropology courses at St. Mary's College of California, University of Colorado Boulder, Pacific Lutheran University, and here at Bellevue College.
+My fieldwork has been primarily in Latin America, but I have first-hand knowledge of more than 25 different countries through my extensive travels around the globe.
+I am an expert on the prehistoric Classic Maya civilization of Mexico and Central America.
+My research focuses on households and subsistence and I am currently researching a Maya site in El Salvador called Cerén.
+Importantly, this site was buried by volcanic ash approximately 1400 years ago.
+We have preservation of the village and their agricultural production.
+We are also currently working with local farmers to experiment with some ancient ways of growing crops that we have learned through our archaeological research.